 This page describes several publications designed to help veterinarians and other animal lovers prepare for animal safety in the event of a disaster.

 Federal Emergency Management Agency (FEMA)

-This portion of the FEMA website outlines the role of your pets during emergencies.
+This portion of the FEMA website outlines how to prepare all of your family members for disasters and emergencies.

 Red Rover brings animals out of crisis and strengthens the bond between people and animals through emergency sheltering, disaster relief services, financial assistance, and education.